 10. Challenging Compliance:

-WSIB investigates all challenges regarding the collection, use or disclosure of personal information.
+We investigate all challenges regarding the collection, use or disclosure of personal information.
+Should you have any questions or concerns regarding this privacy statement, including the handling, use, or disclosure of your personal information, please contact your decision maker.
 If you are not satisfied with the response from our business areas, please contact the WSIB Privacy Office.

 Workplace Safety and Insurance Board